brayvasq/learn-languages/golang/README.md

 | -------- | --------------       | ----------------- |
 | Golang   | go version go1.9.5   | Linux - Fedora 27 |

+> :warning: This project has not yet been updated to the Farm Game project.
+Also, the documentation is not up to date.

 ## Variables
 #### Tipos de Datos